Crypto-TII/pqc-engineering-ssec-23/README.md

 <a name="section_06"></a>
 ## 6. Integrated CI/CD: Build, Test, Benchmarking, and Reporting

 To prove that this project can be integrated in an industrial environment where Continuous Integration (CI) and Continuous Delivery (CD), we follow a classic CI/CD workflow of (1) Build, (2) Test, (3) Benchmark, and (4) Reporting.

 <p align="center">
   <img src="gifs/02-pipeline/ci-cd.gif" alt="Build, test and benchmark jobs." width="750">
 </p>

+As supplementary material, a detailed walkthrough of the information conveyed in this section is available in our YouTube video: [Modulo 6: CI Pipeline in action: Real-World Software Development Demo](https://www.youtube.com/watch?v=Z8lkkB7D3BE&list=PLFgwYy6Y-xWYCFruq66CFXXiWEWckEk6Q&index=7).

 To provide CI/CD related capabilities, in our source code we provide a [cmake-multi-platform.yml](.github/workflows/cmake-multi-platform.yml) file that uses **Docker images** to build, test and benchmark our solution.
 This is done to prove that our code and contribution can be integrated in a pipeline and be delivered as a part of a cryptographic solution in an industrial scenario.